cljs/api/docfiles/syntax/nil.md

 ## Summary

 `nil` is a representation of nothing.
+It's underlying representation is JavaScript's `null`, and is equal JavaScript's `undefined` when compared.

 ## Details